 - Handicapped parking is restricted to the exclusive use of vehicles displaying a valid handicapped permit and a valid parking registration (unless parked at a meter).
 Unauthorized vehicles are subject to ticketing and towing at the owners expense.

-Students taking classes at the Damon City Campus who use Brighton campus facilities must park at designated student parking meters on Arts Lane, register at the Pay-by-Plate stations located at the entrances of Building 4 and Building 10 or purchase parking for the Brighton Campus.
+Students taking classes at the Downtown Campus who use Brighton campus facilities must park at designated student parking meters on Arts Lane, register at the Pay-by-Plate stations located at the entrances of Building 4 and Building 10 or purchase a semester parking registration.